 Knox College educates people to think deeply about God, live authentically in Christian faith, and lead courageously, in shifting spiritual and social landscapes.

 Our Vision

-People of faith building vibrant and diverse communities of God's love and hope.
+A world where people of faith build vibrant communities of God's love and hope.